abdulmalik29/myApp/README.md

 # myApp
-An android app for tracking your deaily, weekly and monthly expenses
+(Deprecated) An android app for tracking your deaily, weekly and monthly expenses